MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/on-prem-agent.md

 1. Go to the [Azure portal](https://portal.azure.com) and sign in with admin credentials for the tenant.
 2. Open **App Registration** from the navigation pane and go to the appropriate App.
 Under **Manage**, select **Certificates and secrets**.
 3. Select **New Client secret** and select an expiry period for the secret.
-Copy the generated secret and save it because it will not be shown again.
+Copy the generated secret and save it because it won't be shown again.
 4. Use this Client secret along with the Application ID to configure the agent.
-Do not use any blank spaces in the **Name** field of the agent.
+You cannot use blank spaces in the **Name** field of the agent.
 Alpha numeric characters are accepted.

 #### Using a certificate for authentication